renehorstmann/Modern-C-Guide/README.md

 // will raise SIGSEGV (segmentation fault) if data is NULL
 // no assert(data) needed, cause the signal is as informing as tge assert
-//     of course, if you want to print more stuff, use an assert...

-void machine_work(int *data, int n) {
+//     (of course, if you want to print more stuff, use an assert) void machine_work(int *data, int n) {
     for(int i=0; i<n; i++)
         printf("%d\n", data[i]);